 NDWA members in Washington DC

-We believe in the rights for the nannies, house cleaners, and attendants we employ.
+We believe in rights for the nannies, house cleaners, and attendants we employ.

-Bill of Rights laws have passed in 11 states 2 cities and the District of Columbia , ensuring that the people who support us, our families, and our homes have protections and rights to which other workers are entitled.
+Bill of rights laws have passed in 11 states, 2 cities, and the District of Columbia, ensuring that the people who support us, our families, and our homes have the protections and rights to which other workers are entitled.
 They also provide clear guidance to domestic employers about our roles and responsibilities.

-As people who hire nannies, house cleaners and home attendants, we personally experience the powerful contributions of domestic workers to our lives.
-Our nation’s long history of racism has excluded domestic workers from labor protections.
-And old notions of “women’s work” have long devalued this workforce.
-Behind closed doors, often working without a contract, domestic workers struggle with wage theft, harassment and unsafe working conditions.
+As people who hire nannies, house cleaners, and home attendants, we personally experience the powerful contributions of domestic workers to our lives.
+Our nation’s history of racism has excluded domestic workers from labor protections, and old notions of “women’s work” have long devalued this workforce.
+Behind closed doors, often working without a contract, domestic workers struggle with wage theft, harassment, and unsafe working conditions.

 Learning this history is critical and can feel overwhelming.
-And we know for certain we can’t fix these injustices alone.
-Even the most committed and ethical employers lack the guidelines and guidance to ensure a fair working relationship.
-We need laws to help protect workers and guide us as employers in creating fair and respectful workplaces in our homes.
+We know for certain we can’t fix these injustices alone.
+Even the most committed and ethical employers lack the guidance to ensure a fair working relationship.
+We need laws to help protect workers and direct us as employers in creating fair and respectful workplaces in our homes.

 Nationwide Legislation